erSubhashThapa/100daysofcode/r1-log.md

 - ## USDA Food Composition Database App
   ## Using Regex When You Don't Know Regex

-  I use regex a lot but I don't actuall know regex very well.
+  I use regex a lot but I don't actually know regex very well.

-  ### This is my process for using regex:
+  ## This is my process for using regex:

   1. **Google** the regex I want or something similar.
      - Ex: "***regex zeros after decimal***"
-  2. **Find an answer**, usually on stackoverflow.
+  2. **Find some regex pattern to try out**, usually on stackoverflow.
      - Ex: [Using RegEx how do I remove the trailing zeros from a decimal number](https://stackoverflow.com/questions/26299160/using-regex-how-do-i-remove-the-trailing-zeros-from-a-decimal-number)

   3. **Go to [regexr.com](https://regexr.com/)** to test your regex and play around with it.
   4. Put the suggested Rexeg in the **Expression** field.